 We have financed our operations primarily through a combination of cash on hand, cash generated from operations, borrowings from third parties and related parties, and proceeds from private sales of equity.
-Since 2012, we have raised a total of approximately \$18.6 million in cash through issuances of debt and equity securities.
-As of December 31, 2021, we had \$1,752,630 in cash and cash equivalents, net working capital of \$126,944, and an accumulated deficit of approximately \$21.6 million.
-In June 2021, we paid \$954.733 in annual earnout liabilities.
+Since 2012, and including our private offering in April 2022, we have raised a total of approximately \$26.5 million in cash through issuances of debt and equity securities.
+As of December 31, 2022, we had approximately \$2.7 million in cash and cash equivalents, net working capital deficit of \$1.1 million, and an accumulated deficit of \$21.6 million.
+In June 2022, we paid approximately \$1.0 million in earnout liabilities and in December 2022 we prepaid approximately \$1.0 million in principal, which was due in February 2023.

-In 2020, we engaged in several actions that significantly improved our liquidity and cash flows, including:
+In 2022, we engaged in several actions that significantly improved our liquidity and cash flows, including, on April 1, 2022: